ZeNyfh/gigavibe/README.md

 > python 3.x
 > (3.8 or 3.9 recommended)
-(not needed TTS is disabled for now)
+not needed, TTS is disabled for now

 > A minecraft server running bukkit/spigot/paper
 > (paper recommended)